Hepatic and splenic tuberculosis

 There may be small hypoechoic nodules (miliary type) or larger hypoechoic mass-like areas 2,3.

-- T1: lesions usually isointense when compared to the background parenchyma
+T1: lesions are usually isointense when compared to the background parenchyma